yokurin/Swift-MVCR-iOS/README.md

 ## Description

 MVCR means Model, View, Controller, Router.
 You can easy to know transitions of app.
+But, Not testable Architecture

 ### View (including UIViewController)
 View must implement Viewable.
 Viewable has Default Extension.